graywen24/openstack/README.md

 # openstack
 Local folder
 ➜  how to  ls
+API                                                                     I
-API                                                                      how to check service VIP.docx                     how to find VIP
+ how to check service VIP.docx
+how to find VIP
 Bug #1407592 “Snapshots fail to upload larger (_30G+) images, wi...pdf   how to shutdown openstack env.txt CPU                                                                      how to upload sosreport to canonical.txt Ceph-YJ                                                                  how to use wonderbuild.txt